Germany's Audi rules out entry into Formula One racing

-"This is not a topic for us," a spokesman for the premium brand, which is owned by Volkswagen (VOWG_p.DE), said.
+"This is not a topic for us," a spokesman for the premium brand, which is owned by Volkswagen, said.

 German daily Handelsblatt on Monday reported that Audi Chief Executive Rupert Stadler had ruled out an entry into Formula One after speculation of a partnership with former champions Red Bull.